adi1090x/battery-wallpaper/README.md

 ![gif](https://raw.githubusercontent.com/adi1090x/battery-wallpaper/master/preview/charge.gif) <br />

 ### How to install
-Follow the steps below -
+Follow the steps below (You can run *test.sh* to test it before installing it on your system) -

 + Install *acpi*, *xrandr*, *hsetroot* or *wallpaper*
 ```